-Visiting the Sheikh Zayed Grand Mosque is probably one of the best things to do in Abu Dhabi.
-The mosque is one of the most stunning, or probably the most building I have ever seen.
+Visiting the Sheikh Zayed Grand Mosque is definitely one of the best things to do in Abu Dhabi.
+The mosque is one of the most stunning, or probably the most stunning, most incredible building I have ever seen.

 The beauty is just beyond words!
 If possible, visit it during the day and at night time as well.

 While it is pretty to look at any time of the day, it has a special charm at sunset.
-Though I am not religious, I love the call of the muezzin´s call for the pray.
+Though I am not religious, I love the muezzin´s call for the pray.

-- If you have the chance try to visit during prayer time (5 times a day) -except on Friday mornings or special occassions, where the mosque might be closed.
+- If you have the chance, try to visit during prayer time (5 times a day).
+However, it is closed on Friday mornings or special occasions.

 - The best: it is free, free, free, and totally awesome.

-Then you can either take a taxi or a bus to get to Corniche which is is a beautiful 8-kilometer promenade with access to the public beach.
+Corniche is a beautiful 8-kilometer promenade with access to the public beach.

 In my honest opinion, the beaches here are nicer than in Dubai.
-The water is clearer and the sand finer, and in October, the beaches and the promenade were still pretty empty.
+The water is clearer and the sand finer.
+And it is less busy than Dubai´s beaches.
 It is also a nice place to walk, jog, or ride a bike with some nice views of Abu Dhabi.

 Visit Heritage Village